Esther Inglis: Protestant involvement

 Inglis' parents were practicing Protestants, and they left their home in France during the Protestant persecutions, which makes it likely that Inglis was raised Protestant as well.
 Inglis and her husband were known to be supporters of the Protestant religion.
 Many of Inglis's books were even given as gifts to members of the Protestant community around Elizabeth I and James VI.

 Out of around sixty different manuscripts that have been identified as the work of Inglis, most are copies of Protestant religious texts.
 These manuscripts included psalms from the Geneva Bible, as well as other versions of the bible, verses from the Proverbs and Ecclesiastes, and the Quatrains of Guy Du Faur, Seigneur de Pibrac, and Octonairs of Antoine de la Roche Chandieu, two renowned French sixteenth-century religious writers.

 Children

-Inglis had four surviving children.
-The only child whose name is known is their son Samuel, who succeeded his father as Rector of Spexhall in Suffolk during his lifetime, and possibly against his will.
+Esther Inglis had five children, including her daughters Marie and Elizabeth.
+Her eldest son Samuel was educated at the University of Edinburgh.
+In June 1620, Inglis wrote to King James hoping he could get her son a fellowship at Oxford or Cambridge.
+Samuel Inglis succeeded his father as Rector of Spexhall in Suffolk during his lifetime, and possibly against his will.

-Two additional sons, Isaac and Joseph, are buried in Willingale Church, Essex, where their father Bartholomew was rector.
+Two sons, Isaac and Joseph, are buried in Willingale Church, Essex, where their father Bartholomew was rector.
 Two brass plaques in the chancel, dated 1614, commemorate them with a simple epitaph.